odoo/documentation/index.rst

 send reminders for instance).

-Reconciliation is the process of correlating and linking journal items, matching the credits and debits of a specific financial account:
+Reconciliation is the process of correlating and linking journal items, matching the credits and debits of a specific account:

 * within a single account, look for all non-reconciled items (usually with a specific second party, e.g. all operations on *Accounts Receivable*